Thomas Dambo

-Thomas Dambo is a Danish "recycle art activist" who is known for his installations of giant monumental wooden sculptures called trolls, made entirely out of recycled materials.
+Thomas Dambo is a Danish sculpture artist.
+He is known for his installations of giant wooden sculptures made out of recycled materials called trolls.

 Personal life

 Dambo was born in 1979 or 1980 to his mother, a theater costume seamstress, and his father, a blacksmith.
 He grew up in Denmark, where he was frequently exposed to troll legends.
 As a child, he enjoyed spending time in nature.
 He built treehouses, dug caves, and put up zip lines in the woods.

 Dambo is based in Copenhagen.
 He is married and has twin sons.
 He has ADHD.

 He is also a musician and songwriter, and had a decade-long musical career in Denmark.